Rush Limbaugh and another hour of broadcast excellence.

 I don't have to do it right now.

-I'm gonna wait for the Republicans to give me a congressional use of force authorization.
+I'm going to wait for the Republicans to give me that congressional use of force authorization.

-Even though I don't need it, I'm gonna wait for the Republicans to do it so we can appear to be putting forth a united front.
+Even though I don't need it, I'm going to wait for the Republicans to do it so we can appear to be putting forth a united front.

 Do you think he cares about a united front?